 What Is Executive Buy-In?

-There is something important to understand about executive buy-in if you are ever going to get to the heart of what it is.
-Often we assume executive buy-in for projects like CRM result from meetings where we get the “go-ahead nod” from executive leadership to proceed with the process.
-But often this first approval is seen by the executive leadership as a low risk way to explore options, understand potential benefits, and to learn costs.
-It’s a great first step, but it’s not the type of buy-in you will need to ensure a successful implementation of CRM, nor the type of buy-in you want.
-Even if you get the final purchase approval or agreement to “cut the check”, you still may not have true executive buy-in.
+Often, we assume executive buy-in for projects like CRM results from meetings where executive leadership gives a “go-ahead nod” to proceed with the process.
+But, often this first approval is seen by the executive leadership as a low-risk way to explore options, understand potential benefits, and learn costs.
+It’s a great first step, but it’s not the type of buy-in you will need to ensure a successful CRM implementation, nor the type of buy-in you want.
+Even if you get the final purchase approval or an agreement to “cut the check,” you still may not have true executive buy-in.

 The buy-in you are looking for is the type that comes from doing!
-Your executive leadership needs to have sweat equity in the process to really buy-in and to have the genuine authority to demonstrate that buy-in to others in your organization.
-Buy-in comes from doing, not just talking.
-Walking the talk, as they say.
-So, give your executive leadership specific tasks to accomplish through each phase of your CRM search, selection, implementation, and go live.
-If your executive leadership seems unwilling to follow through on these tasks, then you can rest assured that you don’t yet have the right type of buy-in you are looking for.
-Executive buy-in is doing!
+Your executive leadership needs to have sweat equity in the process to really buy in and have the genuine authority to demonstrate approval to others in your organization.
+So, give your executive leadership specific tasks to accomplish through each phase of your CRM search, selection, implementation, and go-live.
+If your executive leadership seems unwilling to follow through on these tasks, then you can rest assured that you don’t yet have the type of buy-in you are looking for.

 Here are suggestions and tips for gaining executive buy-in through various CRM milestones.

 The typical first step of executive buy-in is the act of approval for the search and license of a CRM tool.
 And

 The typical first step of executive buy-in is the approval for the search and license of a CRM tool.
 And while this is an important first step, the simple approval for a search should never be assumed to be true buy-in for CRM.
 If you are struggling to get this first buy-in step, here are some helpful tips: